AnshChoudhary/TuLane-Detection/README.md

-# Autonomous Driving Research

-## U-Net for Lane Detection on TuSimple Dataset
+# U-Net for Lane Detection on TuSimple Dataset
 The [U_net_implementation.ipynb](https://github.com/AnshChoudhary/Autonomous-Driving/blob/main/U_net_implementation.ipynb) contains an implementation of a U-Net model for lane detection using the TuSimple dataset.
 The model is trained to segment lane markings in images captured from a vehicle's front-facing camera.

 ### Overview